vimode/frontend-mentor-challenges/README.md

 ######  Current Status

-- Started at the 'Newbie' difficulty.
+- Completed all the 'Newbie' difficulty challenges.
+- Started 'Junior' difficulty challenges.

 ###### Pending tasks for the repo